mneme-app/database-models/README.md

 # database-models
-The database models for use by the Mneme app and it's microservices
+The database models for use by the Mneme app and its microservices